Skip to Content

 Supportive Strategies and Tips for Parents

-To support your child’s language development, introduce new words and phrases now and then in both languages during daily routines.
+To support your child’s language development, introduce new words and phrases now and then in both languages during daily routines and storytime.
 Ensure that your child has access to books, stories, and other language resources in both English and their home language.
 Encourage and practice regular reading, while also exposing them to music, gestures, and real-life situations where they can practice their language skills.

 Chinese mother and daughter playing clapping game